 Why an outbound ICA proxy ?

-Outbound ICA proxy function of Citrix Netscaler allow network administrator to :
+Outbound ICA proxy function of Citrix ADC allow network administrator to :

 - Bypass the LAN routing and use outbound proxy routing table in case of overlaping client subnets in a fusion acquisition scenario.